vitalis147/Hamoye_classification/README.md

 ### HAMOYE INTERNSHIP
 Machine learning task assigned for stage C.
-An indepth machine learning approach to solving a business problem using **CLASSIFICATION ALGORITHM** More accurate results was drived through the use of **Ensemble methods** such as RandomForestClassifer, ExtraTreesClassifier To minimize the variance of the predictions, gradient boosting algorithms such as XGBoost and LightGBM were employed Hyperparameter tuning was performed RandomizedSearchCV to reduce computational time.
+An in-depth machine learning approach to solving a business problem using **CLASSIFICATION ALGORITHM**.
+More accurate results were derived through the use of **Ensemble methods** such as RandomForestClassifer, ExtraTreesClassifier
+To minimize the variance of the predictions, gradient-boosting algorithms such as XGBoost and LightGBM were employed Hyperparameter tuning was performed through RandomizedSearchCV to reduce computational time.